yildizdag/dimple/README.md

 Dimpled surface generator for Rhinoceros.
+The current version is capable of generating circular dimples.